Starter kit: Constituent-centered design

 • Develop your capacity to evaluate experiences and measure success

+The most common ways to build these skillsets are training, hiring, or working with a vendor.
 Note that vendors can be expensive.
 It costs time to onboard and offboard new people.
-You also often lose knowledge when the vendor offboards.
+You also lose knowledge and experience when the vendor offboards

 Get better at measuring